Customer-Centric Returns: 5 Ways to Improve Your Marketplace Refund Policy

 • Accept returns with any packaging as long as the product isn’t damaged.

-There are few things more frustrating than feeling like you have a problem that no one cares about, but this happens all the time with ecommerce brands.
+There are few things more frustrating than feeling like you have a problem that no one cares about.
+Unfortunately, this happens all the time with e-commerce brands.

 Customers put in a return request and then (maybe) get a vague message that it’s being processed and then they don’t hear anything again.
 It leaves them confused and frustrated.